 I will discuss each of them in this ContentStudio.io review.

 ContentStudio is a versatile social media and content marketing toolkit.
-It provides lots of features and tools to help you manage your social accounts.
-Hence, you might be wondering how to manage multiple brands and certain groups of social accounts.
+It provides many features and tools to help you manage your social accounts.
+Hence, you might wonder how to manage multiple brands and certain groups of social accounts.

-With ContentStudio’s Workspaces you can manage multiple brands more efficiently without confusing.
+ContentStudio’s Workspaces allow you to manage multiple brands more efficiently without confusion.

-For example, I created a Workspace for Pitiya and I manage all social accounts and sites related to Pitiya brand in that Workspace.
+For example, I created a Workspace for Pitiya and managed all social accounts and sites related to the Pitiya brand in that Workspace.

-Content Discovery tool is kind of similar to “Buzzsumo,” but with better integrations and features such as post to the blog, add to evergreen campaigns, etc.
+Content Discovery tool is kind of similar to “Buzzsumo,” but with better integrations and features such as posting to the blog, adding to evergreen campaigns, etc.

 You will get access to Content Discovery without having to set up anything.
-However, if you want to add custom websites to “Content Discovery” in ContentStudio, you will have to specify the sites.
+However, if you want to add custom websites to “Content Discovery” in ContentStudio, you must specify the sites.

 Here’s how to add custom sources to ContentStudio.

 Step 1.
-Click on your “Profile” image at top right corner and select “Sources.”
+Click on your “Profile” image in the top right corner and select “Sources.”